Table of Contents

 9.1.
 Definition.
 The Work Assignment Roster is a list of Extension Lecturers in good standing, to include annual contract holders and quarterly contract holders.
 See Article 6 for Extension Lecturers in the Probationary Period.

 9.1.1.
-Annual contract holders have a 9-month contract, the option to work in Summer Quarter (2.5 month contract), and may accept an additional teaching assignment (not to exceed a total teaching assignment of 20 contact hours per week) if available and offered by Management, and approved by Academic HR.
+Annual contract holders have a minimum of 33% FTE 9-month academic year contract, the option to work in Summer Sessions (2.5 month contract), and may accept an additional teaching assignment (not to exceed a total teaching assignment of 20 contact hours per week) if available and offered by Management, and approved by Academic HR.
+Retirees are ineligible for annual contracts.
+Starting June 16, 2025, annual contact holders have a minimum of 50% FTE 9-month academic year contract, the option to work in Summer Sessions (2.5 month contract), and may accept an additional teaching assignment (not to exceed a total teaching assignment of 20 contact hours per week) if available and offered by Management, and approved by Academic HR.

 9.1.2.
-Quarterly contract holders have a 3-month contract period and have the option to work in Summer Quarter (2.5 month contract).
+Quarterly contract holders have a 3-month contract period and have the option to work in Summer Sessions (2.5 month contract).

 9.1.3.
-All Summer Quarter Appointments are 2.5 month quarterly contracts and placement is determined by the Preference Sheet, required experience, and the Work Assignment Roster.
+All Summer Sessions Appointments are 2.5 month quarterly contracts and placement is determined by the Preference Survey, required experience, and the Work Assignment Roster.

 9.2.
 Initial Placement.
 Extension Lecturers shall be placed on the Work Assignment Roster based on their position on the Hiring List as of May 1, 2017.
 Placement shall be ordered first 1) by the date the Extension Lecturer’s first Annual Contract was awarded and then 2) by the Anniversary Date.
 Extension Lecturers added to the Work Assignment Roster after May 1, 2017 will be by order of date of joining the Roster after successful completion of the probationary period.

-9.3.2 A selection committee of three (3) Extension Lecturers and two (2) directors will meet to make recommendations for annual appointments for those who are not already annual contract holders from applications of interested teachers, based on the following criteria:
+9.3.2.
+A selection committee of three (3) Extension Lecturers and two (2) directors will meet to make recommendations for first time annual appointments for those who have never previously had an annual contract from applications of interested teachers, based on the following criteria:

-- have fulfilled the Core Job Responsibilities of Article 16.1.2, and Article19;
+- Have fulfilled the Core Job Responsibilities of Article 16.1.2

 9.3.3.
 Removal from the Annual Contract List, except for reasons in Article 10, shall be for just cause, which may include not performing Core Job Responsibilities as outlined in Article 16.1.2, unsuccessful completion of a formal performance improvement plan, or lack of service to the program.